Reports from the World Nutrition Forum in Cancun, Mexico

 Single cell proteins

-Several companies, for example, are investing in the production of single cell proteins (SCPs) for feed use, and while these are promising novel raw materials, so far, there are few players providing sufficent quantities of product to meet aquaculture industry demand, she noted.
+Several companies, for example, are investing in the production of single cell proteins (SCPs) for feed use, and while these are promising novel raw materials, so far, there are few players providing sufficient quantities of product to meet aquaculture industry demand, she noted.

 With increasing focus on green energy though, SCPs produced by fermentation technology have massive potential to deliver at scale, with zero carbon intensity, and with zero land use, said Dr Buttle.